Ursula Moira Christel, née Badstübner (previously Cranmer) b. 1961, South Africa

 Artist | Tutor | Writer | Inclusion advocate

-Born in Durban, South Africa of Celtic/Germanic descent.
+Born in Durban, South Africa -of Celtic/Germanic descent.
 Fluent in English, German and Afrikaans.
 Immigrated to New Zealand in 1996

-Identifies as a social practice artist - particularly drawn to collaborative projects with fellow creatives and diverse communities.
+Identifies as a social practice artist, particularly drawn to collaborative projects with fellow creatives and diverse communities.
 Combines art making, installations, social and political activism, community organizing and environmentalism.
 This participatory art often flourishes outside the gallery/museum system.

-Ursula has three sons; one of whom has a rare condition called Angelman syndrome.
+Ursula has three sons; one of whom has the rare condition, Angelman syndrome.
 Being personally involved in the disability sector in New Zealand for over 25 years has made her acutely aware of disability as a social construct that (even in the 21st century) causes a large percentage of the population to remain alienated, every single day of their lives.

-Based on this insight and lived experience as a parent caregiver, Ursula is an advocate for inclusion and human rights, focusing on accessibility for all.

-Ursula is actively involved in several non-profit organisations - for environmental conservation, museums, the arts, and the disability sector.
-She is also an experienced art teacher and offers inclusive art workshops and classes.
+Based on this insight and lived experience as a parent caregiver, Ursula is an advocate for inclusion, diversity, and human rights - focusing on accessibility for all.
+She is actively involved in several non-profit organisations - for environmental conservation, a local museum, the arts, and the disability sector.
+Ursula is also a qualified and experienced art teacher, and offers inclusive art workshops and classes.

 'of phantom bridges and spirit birds' 2017